kairyou/jenkins-cli/README.md

 3. Click on "Configure" in the left sidebar
 4. In the API Token section, click "Add new Token"
 5. Give your token a name and click "Generate"
-6. Copy the generated token and paste it into your `.jenkins.yaml` file
+6. Copy the generated token and paste it into your `.jenkins.toml` file

 Note: Keep your API token secure.
 Do not share it or commit it to version control.